Robcib-GIT/robocity/README.md

-# Robocity Course - Quadruped Environment and RL
+# Robocity SummerSchool - Quadruped Robots Environment and RL

 Welcome to the course repository!
 Here you will find all the necessary scripts, models, and tools to simulate and control quadruped robots using ROS 2 (Humble), MuJoCo, and Reinforcement Learning.